b-asaf/vue3-learning/README.md

 Build a `website` using Vue with Vite.

-- For now only the basics so to keep it simple TS, JSX, State-management, test tools (unit & UI) **are not** covered
+- For now only the basics so to keep it simple TS, JSX, test tools (unit & UI) **are not** covered
 - The code base is in `vue-project` directory
+- Different approaches to state management:
+  - using local-storage
+  - use global store file
+  - use global store tool - [pinia](https://pinia.vuejs.org/getting-started.html) (official Vue state management tool)